 VERTICAL

-The five Dutch firms of architects NL Architects, Chris Collaris Architects, studio Donna van Milligen Bielke, Space Encounters and DS Landschapsarchitecten collaborated to create a unique design for a new living climate in Amsterdam, breaking the monoculture of Sloterdijk with subtile diversity.
+The five design firms of architects NL Architects, Chris Collaris Architects, studio Donna van Milligen Bielke, Space Encounters and DS Landschapsarchitecten collaborated to create a unique design for a new living climate in Amsterdam, breaking the monoculture of Sloterdijk with subtile diversity.

-With the right orientation of the two towers, a well-insulated skin, solar panels, wind-energy and the facility to generate passive energy we reduce the demand for energy.
+VERTICAL is default sustainable.
+The building uses the sun, the wind and geothermal heat.
+Rainwater and hot water are optimally used and recycled.
+With the right orientation of the two towers, a well-insulated skin, solar panels and the facility to generate passive energy from the soil, the demand for energy is being reduced.
 VERTICAL has its own thermal energy storage (TES) system and works with an innovative system concept.

 Project info: